dimkr/tootik/README.md

                   └──────────────┘
 ```

-Each user action (post creation, post deletion, ...) is recorded as an [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) object written to `outbox`.
+User actions like post creation or deletion are recorded as [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) objects written to `outbox`.

-[fed.Queue](https://pkg.go.dev/github.com/dimkr/tootik/fed#Queue) is responsible for sending activities to followers from other servers, if needed.
+[fed.Queue](https://pkg.go.dev/github.com/dimkr/tootik/fed#Queue) polls `outbox` and delivers these activities to followers on other servers.
+It uses the `deliveries` table to track delivery progress and retry failed deliveries.

 ```
                                       ┏━━━━━━━━━━━━━━━┓